MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/primitive-operations-counter.md

 ---
-title: Primitive Operation Counter - Quantum Development Kit
+title: Primitive operation counter - Quantum Development Kit
-description: Learn about the Microsoft QDK Primitive Operation Counter, which uses the Quantum Trace Simulator to track primitive executions used by operations in a Q# program.
+description: Learn about the Microsoft QDK primitive operation counter, which uses the quantum trace simulator to track primitive executions used by operations in a Q# program.
 author: vadym-kl
 ms.author: vadym@microsoft.com
 ms.date: 06/25/2020